commitd/baleen-examples/README.md

 # Baleen Examples

-This repo contains a set of example uses of Baleen].
+This repo contains a set of example uses of [Baleen](https://github.com/dstl/baleen).
 It contains the pipeline and configurations required and includes docker commands to setup support services.

 # Requirements